brooookemiller/peloton-data-integrations/README.md

 ### Clone this repository and install dependencies

-First things first: [clone][6] this repository.
-Open your code editor, navigate to the root folder, then run the below command to install the necessary dependences.
+Clone this repository and install the necessary dependences.

 ```bash
 pip install -r requirements.txt